alex-ath-unofficial/wallscraper/README.md

 ```bash
 python3 auth.py
 ```
+you will be asked to provide your `reddit username` and your app's `client id` and `client secret`

-you will be prompted with a link for reddit. copy and paste into your browser and give necessary permissions to reddit.
+then you will be prompted with a link for reddit. copy and paste into your browser and give necessary permissions to reddit.